zmoon/personal-website-nbs/README.md

 # personal-website-nbs
-Some stand-alone Jupyter Notebooks stored as scripts (a jupytext experiment)
+Some stand-alone Jupyter Notebooks stored as scripts (a [Jupytext](https://jupytext.readthedocs.io/) experiment)